-Over the last couple of months, Seattle Storm players have been lobbying for Alysha Clark to be named this year’s Defensive Player of the Year.
-Clark draws the opposing team’s best player.
+Over the last couple of months, Seattle Storm players have been lobbying for Alysha Clark to be named this Year’s Defensive Player of the Year.
+Instead, Clark draws the opposing team’s best player.

 After the Storm beat the Phoenix Mercury back on August 8, Diana Taurasi dubbed her the best defender in the league.